Universidad de Ciencias Médicas: Academics and accreditation

 It is the only medical school in Costa Rica with a fully equipped simulation hospital.
-Students have access to pertinent obstetrics and gynaecology, primary care, advanced care, emergency care and surgery clinical scenarios in a controlled and supervised environment.
-This preparation helps the students to be prepared when facing a real scenario, ensuring the patient's security and well being.
-Collegiated physicians can also participate in various workshops and courses offered to further medical education in the simulation hospital.

-The university is part of the World Directory of Medical Schools from the World Health Organization and is nationally recognized for having a key role in the preparation of health professionals in the country.
+The university is part of the World Directory of Medical Schools from the World Health Organization.

-In 2016 the International Foundation of Medicine Clinical Sciences exam was applied to all last-year medical students in Costa Rica before their acceptance for their internship.
-UCIMED was the only institution next to Universidad de Costa Rica (UCR) to achieve passing scores over the international standard and had the second-best results behind UCR on national standard passing scores.
-In 2017 UCIMED continues to be on the top performing institutions in the IFOM exam only challenged by the UCR on best overall results.
-Historically, both universities are considered to be the two best institutions in medical education in Costa Rica.

 Admissions

 The university requires students to do an admission test to apply.
 The admission test will measure the student's basic knowledge in some areas such as chemistry, biology and mathematics.
 Following this, applicants have to present their high-school transcripts and diploma.
 National and international students whose grades achieve the university's standards are granted an interview with a clinical psychologist and the dean of medicine or vice dean to provide counseling and assess motivation.
 If accepted, results are published on the university's web page.

 Agreement with Kaplan

 UCIMED has signed an agreement with Kaplan, Inc. to help provide a program to prepare medical students for the USMLE and the NBME IFOM exam required for internship in the Costa Rican Healthcare System.
 This provides students with Educational Commission for Foreign Medical Graduates certificate with aid from Kaplan Inc. representatives working within UCIMED grounds.
 Kaplan Inc. USMLE preparation programs discounted for applicants who opt in.